Water Activity (aw) Measurement – Some Theory Basics

 water activity blog

-Let's start with some basic theories:
+Let's start with some basic theory:

 What is water?

-Temperature (°C) Water Vapor Pressure (kPa)
+Temperature (°C) Water vapor pressure (kPa)

 0 0.61